Marshlink line: Threatened closure

-The line was recommended for closure by Dr. Richard Beeching in the 1963 Beeching Report as it attracted less than 10,000 passengers a week.
-Like other lines threatened with closure, there was strong opposition, and the route survived because the nearby road network made it impractical to run a replacement bus service.
-The parallel A259 from Hastings to Brenzett had several level crossings over the line and a hairpin bend at Winchelsea, all of which remain as of the 21st century.
+The line was recommended for closure by Dr. Richard Beeching in the 1963 Beeching Report, as it attracted less than 10,000 passengers a week.
+Like other lines threatened with closure, there was strong opposition and the route survived because the nearby road network made it impractical to run a replacement bus service.
+The parallel A259 from Hastings to Brenzett had several level crossings over the line and a hairpin bend at Winchelsea, all of which are extant.

-The local member of parliament for Rye, Bryant Godman Irvine, made a significant Commons speech complaining about the decision to close the line.
-As well as the A259, he complained that a lack of rail service would cause problems for holidaymakers, children getting to school, and freight.
-He also discovered a bus took an hour to travel 19 miles between Rye and Ashford.
+The local MP for Rye, Bryant Godman Irvine, made a significant Commons speech complaining about the decision to close the line.
+As well as the A259, he complained that a lack of rail service would cause problems for holidaymakers, children getting to school and freight.
+He also discovered a bus took an hour to travel 19 mi between Rye and Ashford.
 To save money and prevent closure, the main line was temporarily single-tracked between Appledore and Ore from June 1965, which lasted until September 1966.

 On 23 February 1966, the Ministry of Transport confirmed the branch to New Romney would close to passengers, which happened on 6 March 1967.
 It was kept open for freight as far as a nuclear flask loading and unloading point just outside Dungeness.
-This branch continues to run a regular service for this purpose, and occasional special passenger trains have been run for rail enthusiasts.
+This branch continues to run a regular service for this purpose and occasional special passenger trains have been operated for rail enthusiasts.
 Shortly afterwards, John Morris, Parliamentary Under-Secretary of State for the Ministry of Transport, said that the remaining line was under review and would not close without further advice.
 Transport minister Michael Heseltine said a condition of the line closing would be improvements to buses from Ashford to Ore.